ruby/reline/doc/for_users.md

 # For Users

-This page is for the user of a console application that uses module Reline, such as Ruby's own:
+This page is for the user of a console application that uses module Reline.
+For other usages, see [Your Reline](rdoc-ref:README.md@Your+Reline).

+Note that this page describes the _default_ usages for Reline.
+A console application that uses module Reline may have implemented different usages.

+## Reline in Ruby

+Ruby itself uses Reline in these:

 - [irb](https://ruby.github.io/irb/index.html): Interactive Ruby.
 - [debug](https://github.com/ruby/debug): Ruby debugger.
 - [ri](https://ruby.github.io/rdoc/RI_md.html) Ruby information.

-For other usages, see [Your Reline](rdoc-ref:README.md@Your+Reline).

-Note that the usages described here are the _default_ usages for Reline.
-A console application that uses module Reline may have implemented different usages.

 ## Notations